 },

-};The render function handles both phases by checking data.phase.
+});The render function handles both phases by checking props.phase.
 For the permission prompt, it uses resolve (the user must respond).
 For the output card, there is no resolve call — it is fire-and-forget.
+Because of displayStrategy: "hide-on-complete", the permission prompt disappears after the user clicks Run or Deny, while the output card (created via pushAndForget) stays visible since it is never resolved.

 import { GloveClient } from "glove-react";